marc-olm/genai101/README.md

 - `requirements.txt`: Lists all Python dependencies
 - `setup.sh`: Setup script to configure the environment

+## Running notebooks in Google Colab

+- Open the to write and run python code directly in your browser [Google Colab](https://colab.research.google.com/)
+- Open the notebook: Choose GitHub option, enter the current GitHub URL https://github.com/marc-olm/genai101, search and select the notebook

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.